-- You must continue to use a daily sunscreen for 2 months after your peel to insure the highest level of improvement and lowest incidence of any sun exposure resulting in discoloration.
+- You must continue to use a daily sunscreen for 2 months after your peel to ensure the highest level of improvement and lowest incidence of any sun exposure resulting in discoloration.

-- Do NOT undergo any laser hair removal, waxing, microdermabrasion or facial treatments for one month after your peel.
+- Do NOT undergo any laser hair removal, waxing, microdermabrasion or facial treatments for 1 month after your peel.

-- Contact the doctor IMMEDIATELY for any infection, abnormal signs or symptoms such as discharge, pus formation, swelling, out of control pain, or adverse events so that you can be evaluated immediately and any necessary care may be given.
+- Contact the provider IMMEDIATELY for any infection, abnormal signs or symptoms such as discharge, blisters, pus formation, swelling, out of control pain, or adverse events so that you can be evaluated immediately and any necessary care may be given.

-- If you are not able to reach the doctor – and you feel that you are having a reaction to the peel, you need to go to the closest emergency room for evaluation and treatment.
+**If you think that you are having a bad reaction to the peel, contact the office or your provider.
+In the case of an emergency, go to the closest Emergency Room for evaluation and treatment.